 Recording Children’s Learning

 The adults in Reception observe the children throughout the day.
-Significant observations are recorded by adults and then put into each child’s individual learning journey, maths and English books.
-We encourage you to be part of this process and value your contributions so please let us know if your child has done anything they are proud of at home.
-We will be proud to share your child’s learning with you during our half termly parent sessions.
+Significant observations are recorded by adults and then put into each child’s individual learning journey, Maths and English books.
+We use an online learning journey called Seesaw and you will be given a login so that you can look at these observations and add your own.
+We encourage you to be part of this process and value your contributions, so please share with us on Seesaw if your child has done anything they are proud of at home.

 Each half term we have a parent session that provides the opportunity for you to come into school and work with your child.
 It is also a chance for us to update you on what we have been learning in school and how you could help at home.
 We also hold termly parent’s evenings to discuss your child’s progress.